stevhens/iOS-EggTimer/README.md

 ## Outline

 This app makes me learn to solve problems by exploring StackOverflow, Apple Documentation and how to implement  `scheduledTimer(withTimeInterval:repeats:block:)` type method.
-But there are also other parts that makes me learn more of the Swift programming concepts.
+There are also other parts that makes me learn more of the Swift programming concepts.

 ## What is Egg Timer